scott2b/codeandcircuits/site/collections/_posts/2022-10-24-initial-thoughts-on-identity-federation.md

 nearly ubiquitous, and secondly, how the heck do you identify volatility?
-I'm still working my way through the book, so I'll refrain from further comment on that, but as I've been reading and thinking about existing systems (or systems I've worked on in the past) one aspect really stood out for me as being a major stumbling block in the volatilty of growing systems -- user identity.
+I'm still working my way through the book, so I'll refrain from further comment on that, but as I've been reading and thinking about existing systems (or systems I've worked on in the past) one aspect of systems development really stood out for me as being a major stumbling block in the volatilty of growing enterprise systems -- user identity.

 Here's the thing: a lot of popular application frameworks give you authentication built right in, which can be really great if you're trying to get something up and running